malin-as/hanami-sequel/README.md

 * "up" (default value), to do all the migrations, i.e. `hanami sequel migrate` or `hanami sequel migrate up`.
 * "down", to undo all the migrations, i.e. `hanami sequel migrate down`.
-* an integer/timestamp, representing the first part of the target migration file.
-E.g. `hanami sequel migrate 20180201153930` to migrate to the database version as of 1st February 2018 at 15:39:30 (if a migration file starting with this value is found).
+* a timestamp, representing the first part of the target migration file.
+E.g.
-* an offset, representing how many migrations to do (positive offset) or to undo (negative offset) from the current state.
-E.g. `hanami sequel migrate +2` to do 2 more migrations, `hanami sequel migrate -1` to undo the latest migration.
+  `hanami sequel migrate 20180201153930` to migrate to the database version as of 1st February 2018 at 15:39:30 (if a migration file starting with this value is found).

 ### Drop your database